ChristianCricchi/MilestoneProject1/README.md

 <p style="text-align:justify;">As can see from the diagram it is crucial to know and inquire about the  what actions is one considering  taking, the added value that can be provided, wheter  what is being planned is culturally appropriate, and whether one is targeting the desired audience, and so on.</p>

+### Strategy - Research
+<p style="text-align:justify;">After the first step, it is crucial to conduct research.
+To start a focused research, it is important to follow the step below:</p>

+1. Stakeholder Interview
+2. Competitorr review
+3. User Interview or research
+4. Existing product audit
+5. Analyse and review